 (B) For underground piping installations or replacements completed prior to November 1, 2007, trench liners and double-walled construction;

-(C) For tank installations or replacements completed on or after November 1, 2007, double-walled construction and interstitial release detection monitoring which meet the requirements of Section .0900 of this Subchapter; and
+(C) For tank installations or replacements completed on or after November 1, 2007, double-walled construction and interstitial release detection monitoring that meet the requirements of Section .0900 of this Subchapter; and

-(D) For all other UST system component installations or replacements completed on or after November 1, 2007, double-walled construction or containment within a liquid-tight sump, and interstitial release detection monitoring which meet the requirements of Section .0900 of this Subchapter.
-The Division shall approve other methods of secondary containment for connected piping that it determines are capable of meeting the requirements of Section .0900 of this Subchapter.
+(D) For all other UST system component installations or replacements completed on or after November 1, 2007, double-walled construction or containment within a liquid-tight sump and interstitial release detection monitoring that meet the requirements of Section .0900 of this Subchapter.
+Upon written request, the Division shall approve other methods of secondary containment for connected piping that it determines are capable of meeting the requirements of Section .0900 of this Subchapter.

 (6) "Interstitial space" means the opening formed between the inner and outer wall of an UST system with double-walled construction or the opening formed between the inner wall of a containment sump and the UST system component that it contains.